-Here are some of the many ways of using watersoluble pencils and crayons:
+Here are some of the many ways to use water-soluble pencils and crayons:

-1. Carefully blend some areas of a finished, dry sketch with a size 4 or 6 brush and clean water.
+1. Carefully blend some areas of a dry sketch with a size 4 or 6 paint brush and clean water.
 Leave the detailed areas dry.
-Example- see the picture on the box of 24 pencils.
+Example: see the picture on the box of 24 pencils.

 2. Dip the pencils into water and apply colour to dry paper for stronger colours.

-3. Apply the pencils to paper which has been dampened with a mister, also for rich colour.
+3. Apply the pencils to paper which has been dampened with a mister for rich colour.

-4. Use them dry like a regular coloured pencil.
+4. Use them dry like a regular colored pencil.

-5. With a wet watercolour brush, pick up some colour from the tip of the pencil and apply it like a true watercolour.
-Later you can add accents with the pencil while the paper is still damp.
+5. With a wet brush, pick up some colour from the tip of the crayon and apply it like a true watercolour paint.
+Then you can add accents with the pencil while the paper is still damp.

-6. Try layering or glazing with light applications of the side of the pencil on either dry or damp paper.
+6. Try layering with light applications with the side of the crayon on dry or damp paper.

-7. For a looser, uncontrolled look, try spraying a mist of water onto a dry sketch.
+7. For a looser look, try spraying a mist of water onto a dry sketch.

 Other standard watercolour techniques can also be incorporated such as bleeds, back runs, scraping, salt, masking, sponging and so on.
-You will always get the best results if you use watercolour paper, but for light work (with little water) a good sketch paper will do.
+You will always get the best results with watercolour paper, but for light work (with little water) a good sketch paper will do.

-When you are ready to experiment further, interesting results can be achieved by mixing water-soluble pencils with other media, such as pastel, charcoal, Conte, and acrylic paints.
+Later, when you are ready to experiment further, interesting results can be achieved by mixing water-soluble pencils with other media, such as pastel, charcoal, graphite or acrylic paint.